 A redesigned version of AP Spanish Language will launch in fall 2012.
 Learn more about the redesigned Spanish Language course and exam.

 AP Spanish Language aims to help students develop integrated language skills that are useful in themselves and that can be applied to various activities and disciplines.
-Curriculum surveys conducted by the AP Spanish Language Development Committee show that it is comparable to fourth semester (or the equivalent) college/university courses in Spanish.
+According to surveys of comparable curricula at four-year colleges and universities, it is comparable to fourth semester (or the equivalent) college/university courses in Spanish.